optimizely/Optimizely-iOS-SDK/README.md

 The Optimizely SDK downloads experiment configs in the background, validates, then executes any new experiments on next app load (i.e. after the application has been terminated by the OS or the user).

-When the Optimizely SDK is started, Optimizely will display your splash screen for up to two seconds while it downloads and processes the experiment config from our global CDN.
-This ensures a user of your app will only ever see one variation in an experiment and all experiments will activate, even those affecting the first screen of your app.
+Optimizely will display your splash screen while it downloads and processes the experiment config from our global CDN.
+Our CDN is [very fast](http://blog.optimizely.com/2013/12/11/why-cdn-balancing/) and this process usually completes quite quickly.
+The download times out after 2 seconds; if so, no experiments are activated.
+This ensures a user of your app will only ever see one variation in an experiment and all experiments will activate.
 We use the `vendorIdentifier` similarly to a 1st-party cookie on the web to identify and bucket users.

 We have tested the client SDK in a number of apps, and believe that it is robust to most common failure scenarios.
 Additionally, the SDK has a built in 'kill switch' - if you delete or archive all running experiments in your project, the config file read by the SDK from our CDN on its next pass will be empty and the SDK won't execute.